 Information for Students

-We urge you to complete the survey as soon as you can.
-Once you do, you will receive additional information about how to schedule your vaccination and where to go.
+We urge you to get vaccinated as soon as you can.
 Please do not call or walk into Student Health to be vaccinated without an appointment.

 UI Health Care has provided a comprehensive FAQ about COVID-19 vaccine safety, which we encourage you to review.